vvundama/trioflowgate/README.md

 # flowgateAppendR
-All programs in this repo pertain to flow cytometry analysis.
+All programs in this repository pertain to flow cytometry analysis.
 Here are fascinating applications of coding in academic medical research.